hashicorp/vault/website/source/docs/auth/ldap.html.md

 Successfully authenticated!
 The policies that are associated with this token are listed below:

-bar, foo, foobar
+default, foobar, zoobar
 ```

 ## Note on policy mapping

-It should be noted that user -> policy mapping (via group membership) happens at token creation time.
+It should be noted that user -> policy mapping happens at token creation time.
 And changes in group membership on the LDAP server will not affect tokens that have already been provisioned.
 To see these changes, old tokens should be revoked and the user should be asked to reauthenticate.